Shiva for an uncle who passed away

 Answer

-I appreciate your good intention to benefit your uncle's soul.
+I appreciate the good intention to benefit your uncle’s soul.

-The seven days of mourning are only for close relatives of the first degree.
-Therefore, you cannot sit Shiva for your uncle.
+The seven days of mourning (shivah) are only observed by immediate family members.
+Therefore, you may not sit shivah for your uncle.

-However, you can benefit his soul by studying Torah [especially Mishnah, which is very beneficial for the souls of the departed], and by reciting Kaddish for the elevation of his soul.
+However, you can benefit his soul by learning Torah — especially Mishnah, which is particularly helpful for the souls of the departed — as well as by reciting Kaddish for the elevation of his soul.

 Comments